-The posting of the key selection criteria shall not undermine the CAISO’s prior determination in Phase 2 of the transmission planning process of the more efficient or cost-effective transmission solution to be reflected in the comprehensive Transmission Plan, nor shall the posting of the key criteria replace or be inconsistent with the CAISO’s obligation under section 24.5.4 to undertake a comparative analysis of each Project Sponsor with respect to each Project Sponsor qualification and selection criterion.
-If the CAISO determines in Phase 2 of the transmission planning process that more than one transmission solution could constitute the more efficient or cost-effective solution to meet a specific identified need depending on the outcome of the competitive solicitation, the CAISO shall have the authority to identify more than one potential transmission solution in the comprehensive Transmission Plan.
-Under those circumstances, based on the outcome of the competitive solicitation, the CAISO will make the final determination of which alternative transmission solution identified in the Board-approved comprehensive Transmission Plan constitutes the more efficient or cost-effective transmission solution to be selected for construction.
+The posting of the key selection criteria shall not undermine the CAISO’s prior determination in Phase 2 of the transmission planning process or the Long-Term Regional Transmission Planning process of the more efficient or cost-effective transmission solution to be reflected in the comprehensive Transmission Plan or the Long-Term Regional Transmission Plan, nor shall the posting of the key criteria replace or be inconsistent with the CAISO’s obligation under section 24.5.4 to undertake a comparative analysis of each Project Sponsor with respect to each Project Sponsor qualification and selection criterion.
+If the CAISO determines in Phase 2 of the transmission planning process or in the Long-Term Regional Transmission Planning process that more than one transmission solution could constitute the more efficient or cost-effective solution to meet a specific identified need depending on the outcome of the competitive solicitation, the CAISO shall have the authority to identify more than one potential transmission solution in the comprehensive Transmission Plan or in the Long-Term Regional Transmission Plan.
+Under those circumstances, based on the outcome of the competitive solicitation, the CAISO will make the final determination of which alternative transmission solution identified in the Board-approved comprehensive Transmission Plan or the Long-Term Regional Transmission Plan constitutes the more efficient or cost-effective transmission solution to be selected for construction.

 24.5.2 Project Sponsor Application and Information Requirements

 All project sponsors must submit a Project Sponsor application form as set forth in the Business Practice Manual and posted on the CAISO website.
-Any entity may submit a Project Sponsor application to finance, construct, own, operate and maintain a transmission solution identified in the comprehensive Transmission Plan subject to the competitive solicitation process.
+Any entity may submit a Project Sponsor application to finance, construct, own, operate and maintain a transmission solution identified in the applicable transmission plan or assessment subject to the competitive solicitation process.
 There is no requirement that a Project Sponsor first be qualified before it may submit a Project Sponsor application for such a transmission solution.

 24.5.2.1 Opportunity for Collaboration

-Any entity interested in collaborating with another entity may notify the CAISO of such interest within two weeks after the CAISO opens the competitive solicitation window for a specified Regional Transmission Facility.
+Any entity interested in collaborating with another entity may notify the CAISO of such interest within two weeks after the CAISO opens the competitive solicitation window for a specified Regional Transmission Facility or Long-Term Regional Transmission Facility.
 The CAISO will post a list of entities interested in collaborating and their contact information on the CAISO website.
-Prior notice to the CAISO is not a prerequisite for a Project Sponsor to submit an application, including a joint application, to finance, own, construct, operate, and maintain a Regional Transmission Facility under Section 24.5.
+Prior notice to the CAISO is not a prerequisite for a Project Sponsor to submit an application, including a joint application, to finance, own, construct, operate, and maintain a Regional Transmission Facility or Long-Term Regional Transmission Facility under Section 24.5.
 All Project Sponsors, including collaborating Project Sponsors, must submit an application prior to the close of the competitive solicitation window.

 24.5.2.2

-A Project Sponsor will provide to the CAISO, Participating TOs (as listed on Appendix F to the Transmission Control Agreement), and Approved Project Sponsors a copy of all initial filings it submits in a FERC docket that affect the rates (including the Transmission Revenue Requirement), terms, or conditions of service for any Regional Transmission Facility that is the subject of an ongoing competitive solicitation process under this section 24.5.
+A Project Sponsor will provide to the CAISO, Participating TOs (as listed on Appendix F to the Transmission Control Agreement), and Approved Project Sponsors a copy of all initial filings it submits in a FERC docket that affect the rates (including the Transmission Revenue Requirement), terms, or conditions of service for any Regional Transmission Facility or Long-Term Regional Transmission Facility that is the subject of an ongoing competitive solicitation process under this section 24.5.
 The Project Sponsor will provide such copy either via email or first class U.S. mail on the same day it makes the filing with FERC; provided that if the copy is sent via U.S. mail, the Project Sponsor will satisfy the requirement if it places the copy in the mail on the date of filing.
 The CAISO will post the contact information for Approved Project Sponsors on the CAISO website.

 24.5.2.3 Project Sponsor Information Requirements